By: J. Chevont’e Alexander

 “I believe a financially stronger Black community will build a stronger Nation for us all.” – JB Bryan

-Since 1995, Jennifer “J.B.”
+Since 1995, sick purchase Jennifer “J.B.”
 Bryan has guided J.B.
-Bryan Financial Group Inc. with a focus on building long-term wealth, preparing clients for retirement and building a rapport with each client.
+Bryan Financial Group Inc. with a focus on building long-term wealth, rx preparing clients for retirement and building a rapport with each client.
 Bryan’s firm revolves around retirement: retirement planning, retirement income creation, managing retirement portfolios, insurance, annuities as well as establishing employee benefit plans such as 401k and 403b plans.

 Bryan began her financial career as a financial advisor for Wheat First Butcher Singer, Inc. Years later Bryan took her knowledge to open her own registered investment advisory firm.
 Since then, she’s helped a broad range of individuals, and groups including, corporate executives, retirees, people facing layoffs and families experiencing transition.
 Though the firm does a large amount of business in Washington, DC and Maryland, the corporate office is located in Innsbrook Business Park in Glen Allen, Virginia.